ravikairam/object-detection-and-distance-estimator-using-yolov8/README.md

 This project would not have been possible without the support and contributions of the following individuals and resources:
 - Renuka Rajpuria: for her guidance and assistance throughout the development process.
 - Swagath Mullangi: for providing valuable insights and feedback.
-- Murtaza Workshop (YouTube): for their informative tutorials and inspiration.
+- Krish Naik(Youtube) and Murtaza Workshop (YouTube): for their informative tutorials

 ## Future Development
 The project is continually evolving, and future updates will focus on: